Chart Color Schemes

 The latest Census data sees Grafton Surrounds placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Grafton Surrounds had a lower than average cultural diversity, with 84.8% of its population being Australian citizens, 90.9% born in Australia, and 97.6% speaking English only at home.
-Christianity was the predominant religion, comprising 54.5% of people in Grafton Surrounds, compared to 55.6% across Rest of NSW.
-The top three ancestry groups were English (32.6%), Australian (32.5%), and Scottish (9.1%).
+Grafton Surrounds was found to have a below average level of cultural diversity, with 84.8% of its population being Australian citizens, 90.9% born in Australia, and 97.6% speaking English only at home.
+Christianity is the predominant religion in Grafton Surrounds, comprising 54.5% of people, compared to 55.6% across Rest of NSW.
+The top three ancestry groups are English (32.6%), Australian (32.5%), and Scottish (9.1%).

 Frequently Asked Questions - Diversity